- The Federal Employee Health Benefit (FEHB) program provides health insurance to federal employees and their dependents.

-So, if you don’t start a federal job until later in your career, you can retire sooner than five years and still keep your FEHB plan.
-For example, if you start a federal job at 59 and sign up for an FEHB plan, you can keep it even if you retire at 62.
+So, if you don’t start a federal job until later in your career, you can retire sooner than 5 years and still keep your FEHB plan.
+For example, if you start a federal job at age 59 and sign up for an FEHB plan, you can keep it even if you retire at age 62.

 Understanding the parts of Medicare and how they work together is key to deciding if using FEHB and Medicare together is right for you.